absinthe-graphql/absinthe/guides/ecto.md

 post it will resolve child fields, which runs our `Repo.one` query function, resulting in _N+1_ calls to the database.

-Instead, use batching!
-At the moment (Oct-31-2016) Batching is pretty new, so we don't yet have some of the helper functions we want to in order to make this easier.

-Fortunately the batching API is pretty simple.
+One way to handle this issue is with Absinthe's support for batching.
 The idea with batching is that we're gonna aggregate all the `author_id`s from each post, and then make one call to the user.

-Let's first make a function to get a model by ids.
+Let's first make a function to get a model by ids:

 ```elixir
 defmodule MyAppWeb.Schema.Helpers do